The Hurricane Rainband and Intensity Change Experiment: Hurricane Katrina

 Because RAINEX was planned in advance of the 2005 Atlantic Hurricane Season, it did fly in to Hurricane Katrina among other storms.
 Hurricane Katrina followed a very similar track to a later storm in this season (Hurricane Rita); however, Katrina did not undergo eyewall replacement during its time in the Gulf of Mexico.
 RAINEX flights into Hurricane Katrina occurred on August 25, 26, 27, 28, and 29, 2005.
 These flights followed the storm through its development from a tropical cyclone into a Category 5 hurricane.

 Hurricane Ophelia

 Hurricane Ophelia was an interesting storm to document due to its long duration and considerable fluctuations in strength throughout its existence.
 RAINEX flights into Hurricane Ophelia occurred on September 6, 9, and 11, 2005.

 Hurricane Rita

-Hurricane Rita was not a welcome sight in the Gulf of Mexico following the devastating Katrina.
+Hurricane Rita in the Gulf of Mexico followed the devastating Hurricane Katrina.
 Hurricane Rita underwent eyewall replacement while in the Gulf of Mexico where the storm went from a category 5 on the Saffir-Simpson Hurricane Wind Scale to a category 3 storm by landfall.
 RAINEX flights into Hurricane Rita occurred on September 20, 21, 22, and 23, 2005.
 These flights observed the rapid development of Hurricane Rita from a Category 1 hurricane into a Category 5 and eventually through its eyewall replacement cycle and weakening.

-More information

-The RAINEX database has more information.